sorccu/node-jpeg-turbo/README.md

 ## Requirements

-Only the most recent version of Node still in [*active* Long-term Support](https://github.com/nodejs/LTS#lts-schedule) (currently v4) and greater are supported.
+Only the most recent version of Node still in [*active* Long-term Support](https://github.com/nodejs/LTS#lts-schedule) and greater are supported.
 Older versions may or may not work; they are not and will not be supported.

-We provide prebuilt bindings for some platforms using [prebuilt-bindings](https://github.com/sorccu/node-prebuilt-bindings), meaning that you should not have to compile native bindings from source very often.
+We provide prebuilds for some platforms, meaning that you should not have to compile native bindings from source very often.
 The bindings are hosted at and automatically installed from our [GitHub Releases](https://github.com/sorccu/node-jpeg-turbo).

 ### If you must build from source